What is the process to obtain a divorce in Jamaica?

 Property Division

 When you divorce, you and your ex-partner need to agree on how to separate your finances.
-This includes deciding how you’re going to divide your pensions, property, savings and .investments
+This includes deciding how you’re going to divide your pensions, houses and lands, savings and .investments.
+Contact our law practice today.

 Family Law

 Family law is made up of three main areas of work: matrimonial, finance, and child law.
-Family lawyers act on matters such as divorce and separation, child contact and adoption, and financial settlements.
+Our divorce lawyer acts on matters such as divorce and separation, financial settlements.

 Female Divorce Lawyers

-We are a team of female divorce attorneys based in Jamaica, West Indies.
-We understand that divorce is not easy, and legal decisions can seem like a daunting prospect.
+We are a team of female divorce attorneys serving Jamaica, West Indies.
+We understand that this is not easy, and legal decisions can seem like a daunting prospect.
+We have several years of experience in navigating the judicial system in Jamaica.
+Complete the form to contact us today.

 DIVORCE PROCEEDINGS IN JAMAICA